 “How long, O LORD?
 Will You forget me forever?
 How long will You hide Your face from me?” (v.
 1).

 He was saying, in effect, “Where are You, Lord?”
 Ever felt that way?
+Like you’re praying, but your prayers just seem to hit the ceiling.

 Consider and answer me, O Lord my God;